readmeio/marketplace/components/Tabs/readme.md

     Welcome to the content that you can only see inside the first Tab.
   </Tab>
   <Tab title="Second Tab" icon="fa-star" iconColor="blue-500">
-    Here's content that's only inside the second Tab.
+    This is content that you can only see inside the second Tab.
   </Tab>
   <Tab title="Third Tab" icon="fa-heart" iconColor="blue-500">
-    Here's content that's only inside the third Tab.
+    This is content that you can only see inside the third Tab.
   </Tab>
 </Tabs>
 ```